chrisgarcia001/AnalyticsDemos/README.md

 **Recommendation Engine** This provides a from-scratch implementation of a music recommendation engine in Python.

-**Yelp Star Prediction**: This demo predicts Yelp stars using only the text reviews and is written in R. As such it provides an example of several text analytics techniques as well as a model stack for prediction.
+**Yelp Star Prediction**: This demo predicts Yelp star ratings (1-5) using only the text reviews and is written in R. As such it provides an example of several text analytics techniques as well as a model stack for prediction.
 This was trained on a large data set and so takes an hour or so to train from scratch.
 Accordingly, an R workspace with the pre-built model is also provided so the demo can be run immediately.